coriolinus/counter-rs/README.md

 Simple counter library for Rust iterables.
 Inspired by, and largely mimicing the API of, Python's [Counter](https://docs.python.org/3.5/library/collections.html#collections.Counter).

-Too tired for proper documentation at the moment; see the source.
-It's not really that long.

 ## Examples

 ### Get the most common characters in a string, breaking ties alphabetically